sbogucki12/bogoodski-ai/README.md

 ## Credits

 This project was created by [BOGOODSKI](https://www.linkedin.com/in/sbogucki12/).
-The AI, ChatGPT, provided substantial assistance in generating the code for the website and even helped in writing this update to the readme.
+The AI, ChatGPT, played a crucial role in generating the code and even assisted in drafting and formatting this readme update.

 ![ChatGPT Readme Prompt](media/readme/readme-prompt.jpg)